shaka-project/static-ffmpeg-binaries/README.md

 workflow logs, release notes, and the binaries should all match.
 You can read the details in the [workflow source][workflow].

+No third-party GitHub Actions have been used in this workflow, to protect against supply-chain attacks.

 # Triggering a build